aelshehawy/academic-kickstart_ash/content/talk/project3/index.md

 #time_end = 2030-06-01T15:00:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["Ashrakat Elshehawy","Nikolay Marinov","Federico Nanni","Harald Schön:]
+authors = ["Ashrakat Elshehawy","Nikolay Marinov","Federico Nanni","Harald Schön"]

 # Abstract and optional shortened version.
 abstract = "We use this the crisis set off by the arrival of asylum-seekers in Germany to test a theory of the use of propaganda as a strategy by a non-democratic state against a democratic state.
 We argue that a non-democracy on a collision course with a democracy will use propaganda discourse to punish recalcitrant elite, and will do so especially near elections while promoting frames that weaken the opponent’s institutions.
 We test these propositions on a corpus of half a million publications, covering Kremlin-backed media channels broadcasting in German, and German media.
 We find that Kremlin-backed channels are more likely to publish refugee stories near elections in Germany and that they push conspiracy theories at the expense of discussing economic or crime-related aspects of immigration.
 Our work has implications for the rise of propaganda discourse in Europe and beyond, and for democratic politics under foreign autocratic pressure."